Jobs & Unemployment

 We show aggregated government statistics.
 We combine federal, state, and local statistics to show the full picture of government.
-See detailed methodologies for additional information.
+See below for additional information.

 We do not propose policy.
 We have assembled this report consisting of unbiased government data so the American public can draw its own conclusions.

 We are not proposing that government should be a business.
 Although we use a corporate reporting structure, government is different from business in significant ways including its purpose (focused on outcomes for citizens, not profit) and structure (accountability is decentralized).

 We have made judgments about which data to show.
 Sometimes, different sources of data within the government contradict each other.
 When this happens, we have selected one to use consistently.

 We will continue to update data.
 Government agencies release data at different times and with different frequencies.
 We will update as data becomes available and tell you what release of data we are using from each source.